rust-lang/rust-wiki-backup/Note-style-guide.md

 (Note: We need to adjust editors to do this automatically.
 This is not the current convention.)

-The downside of this is, that the indendation level of many lines of code may change when the length of the function name changes.
+The downside of this is, that the indentation level of many lines of code may change when the length of a function name changes.

 # Platform-specific code